Mohamed-Elbohy1/Disaster_Response_Pipeline/README.md

 1. App folder including the templates folder and "run.py" for the web application
 2. Data folder containing "InsertDadabaseName.db", "disaster_categories.csv", "disaster_messages.csv" and "process_data.py" for data cleaning and transfering.
 3. Models folder including "classifier.pkl" and "train_classifier.py" for the Machine Learning model.
+4. snaps folder for web app snapshot
-4. README file
+5. README file
-5. License file
+6. License file

 ## Instructions
 1. Run the following commands in the project's root directory to set up your database and model.